projectcalico/calico/docs/source/calico-neutron-api.rst

 Subnets
 -------

 Neutron subnets are child objects of Neutron networks.
-In Neutron, a subnet is a collection of IP addresses and other network configuration (e.g. DNS servers) that is associated with a single Neutron network.
+In vanilla Neutron, a subnet is a collection of IP addresses and other network configuration (e.g.
+DNS servers) that is associated with a single Neutron network.
 A single Neutron network may have multiple Neutron subnets associated with it.
 Each Neutron subnet represents either an IPv4 or IPv6 block of addresses.

 Best practices for configuring Neutron subnets in Calico deployments can be found in :ref:`opens-external-conn-setup`.